dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7017** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-Workflow Management (classic) has been removed from the Tools dropdown.
+Workflow Management (classic) has been removed from the [Tools](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/) menu.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Do not allow fields in workflow to be saved without adding operator and value
+### Do not Allow Fields in Workflow to be Saved Without Adding Operator and Value

 **CACTWO-7020** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-Workflow was allowing fields to be saved without operator and/or the value.
-This has been corrected so that unless the operator doesn’t require a value, the value field must be filled in to save.
+[Workflow](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/workflow-management/) was allowing fields to be saved without operator and/or the value.
+This has been corrected so that unless the operator doesn’t require a value, the value field must be filled in before the user can save.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">